mcszymist/cs372_HW2/README.md

 # 372-Project-2
 CPS to PostScript translator

-Tyler J Roberts
+Tyler J Roberts,
-Samuel Grenon
+Samuel Grenon,
-Daune Shaffer
+Daune Shaffer,
 Corey Gray

 Our program is used on the command line compiled using a makefile.